kuzzleio/documentation/src/core/1/guides/essentials/store-access-data/index.md

 It is also possible to define in advance a set of indexes and collections, then load them at the start of Kuzzle (option [--mappings]((/core/1/guides/essentials/cli/#start)), via the [CLI](/core/1/guides/essentials/cli/#loadMappings) or with the API method [admin:loadMappings] (/core/1/api/controllers/admin/loadmappings)
 :::

-## Write documents
+## Writing documents

-The Kuzzle API offers several methods to create, modify or delete documents in the database.
+The Kuzzle API offers several methods to create, modify or delete documents in its storage space.

-Each of these methods has its own specificities, we can distinguish two main families of methods, those acting on a document and those acting on multiple documents (AKA `m*` methods).
+Each of these methods has its own specificities, we can distinguish two main families of methods: those acting on a document and those acting on multiple documents.

 Methods acting on a single document:
   - [document:create](/core/1/api/controllers/document/create): creates a new document
-  - [document:createOrReplace](/core/1/api/controllers/document/create): creates a new document or replace an existing document
+  - [document:createOrReplace](/core/1/api/controllers/document/create): creates a new document or replaces an existing one
   - [document:delete](/core/1/api/controllers/document/delete): deletes a document
-  - [document:replace](/core/1/api/controllers/document/replace): replaces an existing docucment by a new one
+  - [document:replace](/core/1/api/controllers/document/replace): replaces an existing document
   - [document:update](/core/1/api/controllers/document/update): updates fields in an existing document

 Methods acting on multiple documents